MicahWallace/micahwallace.github.io/_tabs/resume.md

 > > **Cyber Security Analyst III**\
 > > October 2021 - Current
 > >
-> >As a member of the Identity Management team in the Enterprise IT Security Department, my areas of focus included Microsoft Active Directory, Azure Active Directory, Conditional Access, Multi Factor Authentication, and Identity management.
-I worked to ensure the security and integrity of our systems and user identities through the implementation and maintenance of these technologies.
+> >As a member of the Identity Management team in the Enterprise IT Security Department, my main areas of focus include Microsoft Active Directory, Azure Active Directory, Conditional Access, Multi-Factor Authentication, Identity Management, and Privileged Account Security.
+I ensure the security and integrity of our systems and user identities by implementing and maintaining these technologies.
 >
-> > **IT Site Lead**\
+> > **Information Technology Site Lead**\
 > > January 2021 - March 2022
 > >
 > >As the leader of a team of three, I was responsible for ensuring the secure and stable operation of mobile, workstation, server, and network systems at CF Courtright Manufacturing Faculty.
 My efforts enabled the site to operate safely and responsibly, while also participating in the emergency response management team.
 In addition, I managed IT budgets and successfully led capital upgrade projects at the site.